To tell you the truth, I hate travelling.

 watched with excitement,

-as a tired warrior raised his right
+as a tired warrior raised his

 hand into the air, and shouted